 Lorraine then marked out the middle with a fabric marker, to line up the designs.
 It is a great help having the cross-hatching guides embedded within the pattern.
 This little gem helped avert disaster, especially with the carriage lights.
 It is essential for these to line-up.

 As you can see below, it took a little work to get them exactly right.

-Now your design is almost off the ‘make one-day’ list and around your shoulder.
-It’s time to start sewing your Carry Me Home Italian Bag.
+Now your design is almost off the ‘make one-day’ list - It’s time to start sewing your Carry Me Home Italian Bag.